Words and terms used in the world of From The Waters.

 A breed of jalu designed for the snow.
 They have fluffy feet and a double layer coat.

-Serious medical condition.
+A serious medical condition.
 Terminal.

 A shrub commonly used for hedges in Aelin.

-Serious medical condition.
+A serious medical condition.
 Fatal, affects 6% of the population.

 The capital city of Venumbria.